 21 FL Studio Statistics You Should Know (Updated For 2024)

-But do you know the latest stats and updates for 2024?
+But do you know all the latest statistics and updates for 2024?

-Here are 21 FL Studio facts and figures for 2024 that highlight just how popular Fruity Loops has become.
+Here are 21 FL Studio facts and stats updated for 2024 that give insight into just how big Fruity Loops has become.

 1) Over 30 Million Downloads